 Since you had kids, you’ve discovered a new unbridled love for your time on the throne.
 In your previous life you just strolled in and out of there without ever being truly present in the moment.
 Oh how foolish you were!
 Now you would sell your mother for an uninterrupted experience in the restroom (sorry mum).
 Mmm, some magnificent me-time.

 3. You decide you don’t love your slim-fit jeans after all

 Those jeans used to make you feel (a bit) like you were in a Levis ad.
 Sure, they took forty-five minutes to put on and take off, but they were the best [insert outrageous amount of money] you ever splurged.
 Since the tiny person landed, the pesky things seem to have shrunk.
 Or if you’re lucky enough that they still fit, they have porridge on them.
 And in them.
 Sweatpants are probably due a comeback soon though, right?

 4. You start to love literally any restaurant that has good changing facilities

-Midway through your seventeenth nappy change on an endless winter’s night, you’re hit with a realisation: your parents did all this for you too.
+Midway through your seventeenth diaper change on an endless winter’s night, you’re hit with a realization: your parents did all this for you too.
 And because it’s 2,000 years since you’ve slept properly, you start to weep.
 Belated tears of twerpy gratitude.
 Of course you never tell your parents this (though you do hug them a nanosecond longer).